Actifio/AGMPowerCLI/GCBDR.md

 region     : asia-southeast1

 ```
-### Can I use this Service Account to login to the Management Console WEB GUI?
+### Can I use this Service Account to login to the Management Console Web GUI?

 No you cannot.
 A service account cannot be used to login to a Web Browser to authorize Console access